How a Thermometer Works: Understanding the Science Behind Thermostats

 As scientific research advanced, so did the demand for precision, resulting in sophisticated digital, infrared, and bimetallic thermostats discovered today.

-At its core, a thermostat manipulates a physical residential property that alters naturally with temperature– this is called a thermometric home.
+At its core, a thermostat manipulates a physical residential property that naturally varies with temperature —this is called a thermometric home.
 One of the most typical homes consists of the following:

 1. Growth of fluids (Mercury, Alcohol).